 You can apply for Chrysler Capital financing online and, if approved, receive an offer immediately.

-Chrysler Capital customer service representatives would not disclose credit score requirements but did say that your credit score alone won’t dictate which credit tier you fall in.
-(For more on credit tiers for auto loans.)
+Chrysler Capital customer service representatives would not disclose the exact credit score requirements needed for approval, but they did say that your credit score alone won’t dictate your financing tier.
+(See our related research for more on credit tiers for auto loans.)

-But, even if you have less-than-ideal credit, you may still qualify for financing.
-On its website, Chrysler Capital says its “financing programs provide a high rate of approvals for all types of credit situations.
+However, even if you have less-than-ideal credit, you may still qualify for financing.
+On its website, Chrysler Capital says that its financing programs provide a high rate of approvals for all types of credit situations.

 And, in a company blog post, the Chrysler Capital Credit Team wrote that the company does have buying power for first-time buyers for some subprime applicants, including someone recovering from a previous bankruptcy.

 New, “nontraditional” lending technology and data allows Chrysler Capital and other lenders to look at credit reports for applicants with scores in the 500 to 600 range and see an upward trend in responsible spending and on-time payments, which improves approval odds.

 For more about Chrysler Capital financing, we also have information about the company’s repossession policies.